 Acquiring a degree from an accredited environmental health degree program is highly recommended for individuals interested in entering the field of environmental health.

-Accreditation is important to employers as well, including the federal government.
+Accreditation is important to many employers, as well, including the federal government.
 For example, only students from accredited programs are eligible to participate in the U.S. Public Health Service’s Commissioned Corps Officer Student Extern Training Program.
+Further, EHAC accreditation assures employers that graduates have completed at least a 180 hour hands-on, practice based internship during their college career.

 In high school